TheAlpha16/isolet/README.md

 | /api/status | GET | NONE | instances | {"status": "success", "message": "[{"userid":123614343, "level":1, "password":"8f1ee93113affe32078c", "port":"32134"}]"}

 ## TO-DO
-- Isolate the namespaces of deployments and instances
-- configure resource limits for instances
 - handler/auth.go:50
 - make token httpOnly and use secondary token for logout
 - use env variables in the frontend